Latest Ethereum Classic (ETC) News Update

 TLDR

-Ethereum Classic's development follows a decentralized, community-driven pathway, with these key upcoming milestones:
+Ethereum Classic's development continues with these milestones:

 Deep Dive